hadley/adv-r/Rcpp.md

 This chapter has only touched on a small part of Rcpp, giving you the basic tools to rewrite poorly performing R code in C++.
 Rcpp has many other capabilities that make it easy to interface R to existing C++ code, including:

+* Additional capabilities of attributes including specifying default arguments, linking in external C++ dependencies, and exporting C++ interfaces from packages.
+These features and more are covered in the [Rcpp attributes](http://cran.rstudio.com/web/packages/Rcpp/vignettes/Rcpp-attributes.pdf) vignette.

-* automatically creating wrappers between C++ data structures and R data structures.
-A good introduction to this topic is the vignette of [Rcpp modules](http://dirk.eddelbuettel.com/code/rcpp/Rcpp-modules.pdf)
+* Automatically creating wrappers between C++ data structures and R data structures, including mapping C++ classes to reference classes.
+A good introduction to this topic is the vignette of [Rcpp modules](http://cran.rstudio.com/web/packages/Rcpp/vignettes/Rcpp-modules.pdf)

-* mapping C++ classes to reference classes.
+* The [Rcpp quick reference guide](http://cran.rstudio.com/web/packages/Rcpp/vignettes/Rcpp-quickref.pdf) contains a useful summary of Rcpp classes and common programming idioms.

 I strongly recommend keeping an eye on the [Rcpp homepage](http://dirk.eddelbuettel.com/code/rcpp.html) and signing up for the [Rcpp mailing list](http://lists.r-forge.r-project.org/cgi-bin/mailman/listinfo/rcpp-devel).
 Rcpp is still under active development, and is getting better with every release.